alexmitroff/acnl/README.md

 <h1>Animal Crossing New Leaf Encyclopedia</h1>
-<p>This is simple django project which I use for learnin markup, caching, REST & etc.</p>
+<p>This is simple django project which I use for learning markup, caching, REST & etc.</p>

 <h2>Requirements</h2>
 <ul>